areveur51/StellarMapWeb/replit.md

 ## Technical Implementation
 - **Django Framework**: Built on Django 5.0.2 with a multi-app structure.
 - **Database Management**: Astra DB (Cassandra) for production, SQLite for development, with a custom `DatabaseAppsRouter` and environment-aware model loading.
 Cassandra models use composite primary keys and are fully integrated with Django Admin.
-- **Dual-Pipeline Architecture**: Primary data collection via BigQuery-based pipeline with age restrictions and cost optimization (`BigQueryCostGuard`), and an API-based fast pipeline using Horizon API and Stellar Expert as fallback.
-Both pipelines automatically queue discovered creator and child accounts for continuous lineage graph expansion.
+- **Triple-Pipeline Architecture**: Three complementary data collection pipelines: (1) BigQuery pipeline for bulk historical data with cost optimization (`BigQueryCostGuard`), (2) API pipeline for reliable sequential processing using Horizon/Stellar Expert, and (3) **Stellar SDK Pipeline** for free, fast, concurrent async processing (3-5 accounts simultaneously).
+All pipelines automatically queue discovered creator and child accounts for continuous lineage graph expansion.
 - **Unified Pipeline Configuration**: All pipeline settings consolidated into `BigQueryPipelineConfig` model, configurable via the admin panel.
 - **Queue Synchronizer**: Automatic synchronization between Search Cache and Account Lineage tables to ensure all user searches are processed and data consistency is maintained.
 - **API Integration**: Asynchronous interactions with Horizon API and Stellar Expert, utilizing `Tenacity` for robust retries.